Skip to content

 else:

-raise ValueError(f"Feature map strategy {fm_strategy} not implemented.")
+raise ValueError(f"Multivariate strategy {multivariate_strategy} not implemented.")

 return target_qubits